falexwolf/falexwolf.me/research.md

 Title: Research

-In the past years, machine learning has started to help map, understand and predict the molecular biology of single cells.
-We develop methods that address specific biological hypotheses and originate from different areas of machine learning.
+In the past years, machine learning has started to help map, understand, and predict the molecular biology of single cells.

-Before joining the field in 2015 as a postdoc with [Fabian Theis](https://scholar.google.de/citations?user=sqWpn2AAAAAJ), I developed computational techniques for predicting the emergent behavior of models of strongly correlated quantum materials, basic models of quantum computers, and chemical reactions in solar cells.
+Before joining the field in 2015, I developed computational approaches to predict the emergent behavior of strongly correlated quantum materials, basic models of quantum computers, and chemical reactions in solar cells.

+This page covers academic research only.

 ---